 * Institute of Government and Public Affairs…

 The Flash Index is normally a weighted average of Illinois growth rates in corporate earnings, consumer spending and personal income as estimated from receipts for corporate income, individual income, and retail sales taxes.
 These are adjusted for inflation before growth rates are calculated.
-The growth rate for each component is then calculated for the 12-month period using data through April 30, 2021.
+The growth rate for each component is then calculated for the 12-month period using data through January 31, 2020.
+Ad hoc adjustments have been made to deal with the timing of the tax receipts resulting from state and Federal changes in payment dates beginning in March.